-Beautiful beaches, delicious restaurants and award-winning wineries make this Lake Michigan beach town a popular destination.
+Beautiful beaches, great restaurants and award-winning wineries make this Lake Michigan beach town a popular destination.

 Surrounded by nature trails, inland lakes and golf courses, the port city has a quaint downtown, antique stores, berry picking, boating and breweries.